Dental Crown Restorations in Allen Park, MI

 - Enhanced Appearance: Whether you have a chipped, discolored, or misshapen tooth, a dental crown can improve its appearance.

 - Custom-Made Solutions: Each dental crown is carefully crafted to fit your needs.
-Dr. Mahjoub uses advanced techniques and high-quality materials, such as porcelain, to create crowns that match the color, size, and shape of your natural teeth.
+Dr. Cannon uses advanced techniques and high-quality materials, such as porcelain, to create crowns that match the color, size, and shape of your natural teeth.

 - Long-Lasting: With proper care, dental crowns can last five to 15 years.
-By maintaining good oral hygiene and regularly visiting Dr. Mahjoub for check-ups, you can further extend the lifespan of your crowns.
+By maintaining good oral hygiene and regularly visiting Dr. Cannon for check-ups, you can further extend the lifespan of your crowns.

 - Easy Maintenance: Taking care of dental crowns is as simple as brushing and flossing regularly and maintaining regular dental cleanings and check-ups.